zachpetch/learning-platform/README.md

 #### Courses

-I intentionally left the course name nullable, as it seemed reasonable that the name of a course could simply be its subject and number (e.g. "Math 101"), but an administrator could optionally give it a name (e.g. "Intro to Calculus").
+I intentionally left the course name/description nullable, as it seemed reasonable that the name of a course could simply be its subject and number (e.g. "Math 101"), but an administrator could optionally give it a name (e.g. "Intro to Calculus") and/or add a description if desired.

 #### Course Offerings